schminkel/basic-react-ecommerce-with-stripe/README.md

 - [X] Show Disclamer at start that this is a demo shop only
 - [X] Write a list of all Third Party Libraries used in this project
 - [ ] Deployment on Vercel
+- [ ] Update GithubActions from Node v16 to v20

 ## Third Party Libraries